-Growth Management Yes Chapter 30-1003 Zoning Ordinance; Plan Endorsement Process via the State Development & Redevelopment Plan Yes Land Use Board How has ar will this he integrated with the LIND and have dood this reduce rick?

-How has or will this be integrated with the HMP and how does this reduce risk?
+Growth Management Yes Chapter 30-1003 Zoning Ordinance; Plan Endorsement Process via the State Development & Redevelopment Plan Yes Land Use Board Provides for the delineation of Gro How has or will this be integrated with the HMP and how does this reduce risk?
 Provides for the delineation of Growth Areas and Environs; Use of the endorsed plans in the implementation of state environmental regulations makes the Plan Endorsement process a growth management strategy.

-Environmental Protection Yes Chapter 20-Environemntal Local Land Use Board
+Environmental Protection Ordinance(s) Yes Chapter 20-Environemntal Protection; Chapter BH9-Litter Control Local Land Use Board

-Ordinance(s) Protection; Chapter BH9-Litter

-Control